javorszky/adventofcode2020/readme.md

 ### task 1

 Given the input that repeats to the right infinite times, count how many trees I would encounter (`#`) on the way down if the slope is right 3 down 1.

+### task 2
+Same as above, but multiple steps, and teh trees need to be multiplied together.